-How much difference can it make?
+How much difference can a cash-out refinance make?

 Below is an example of how much you can potentially save in monthly payments when you roll your credit card debt into a mortgage refinancing.